 Series: LONDON STEAMPUNK

-Plot Type: SMR, HIS, Steampunk fantasy
+Plot Type: Soul Mate Romance (SMR), Steampunk fantasy

 Publisher and Titles: Sourcebooks

 "Tarnished Knight" (e-novella, 4/2103)

 Mercury (aka Rosalind "Rosa" Marberry) is determined to continue her crusade against the Echelon and to find her missing brother, Jeremy, who got mixed up with the real villains of the bombing incident—mechs who broke away from Rosa's group and went off on their own violent crusade.
 Jeremy has been missing for several months now, and Rosa will go to any lengths to find him.
 As the story opens, she learns that Lynch is looking for a new secretary, so she applies for the job in the hope that she can rifle through his Nighthawk records and find some trace of Jeremy.
 What she doesn't count on is falling in love with Lynch.